-These days, everyone knows it is against the law to beat a child, but many people worry that merely raising a hand to spank a child is a criminal offense in California.
+These days, everyone knows it is against the law to beat a child, but many people worry that merely raising a hand to spank a child is a criminal offense.
+So is spanking legal or illegal?
+Where does the government draw the line on parent’s right to discipline in California?
 The bottom line is that spanking is legal, but it must fall under what the law defines as “reasonable discipline” and that is where many parents get in trouble.
-Here’s what you should know according to Vista domestic violence attorney Peter M. Liss.

-Again, circumstance is one of the most important factors in determining if a spanking falls under reasonable discipline or child abuse.
+Circumstance is one of the most important factors when prosecutors determine: is spanking illegal or legal in California under the definition of reasonable discipline.
 In one case that went before the California Circuit Court of Appeals, it was determined that parents could use a wooden spoon to spank their child, even though it left bruises, because they tried multiple forms of non-violent punishment to curb their daughter’s bad behavior before turning to spanking.